ausuwardi/itci-wr/slides.md

 Project

 This Week:
-- Configure DNS & Ingress

-Next:
+- Cleanup CEPH installation from k0s cluster
-- Reference stack for Yii Framework
+- Prepare VMs for minimum OpenShift POC

+---

+# Racoon

+Operation

+This Week:
+- Support testing at staging environment

 ---